AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 *Fig.1 Historical evolution of the different parameters of Kaya identity for aviation.*

 This work thus allows identifying and linking the different levers of action to reduce emissions from aviation.
-In the following, in addition to a section devoted to strategies against non-CO<sub>2</sub> effects, deterministic models for estimating the following parameters are presented:
+In the following, deterministic models for estimating the following parameters are presented:
 - usage evolution through the evolution of air traffic ;
 - energy efficiency through improvements in energy intensity with various levers (fleet renewal for more efficient aircraft, operations, load factor) ;
 - energy decarbonization through incorporation of alternative fuels to replace fossil fuel.
+These models are particularly focused on their links to the sector's CO<sub>2</sub> emissions, but some elements concerning strategies against non-CO<sub>2</sub> effects are also provided.

 ## Air traffic: usage evolution